 Chloride Historical Society, Inc.

 The Chloride Historical Society is a 501(3)(c) charitable organization.
 It operates a Museum in "Cyanide Springs", an "Old West" town built by locals using lumber from the Golconda Mine, one of the richest mines in the area.
 Cyanide Springs is located next to the Community Park, on Elkhart Avenue.
 (Don't worry, there is no cyanide here - Chloride was never a gold mining area.)
-The Jim Fritz Museum is usually open on the 1st and 3rd Saturdays from about 10 am to about 1 pm.
+The Jim Fritz Museum is usually open on the 1st and 3rd Saturdays from about 11 am to about 1 pm.
 It houses artifacts from Chloride's past, all the way back to the 1880's.

 Four cabins in "Cyanide Springs" were miners' cabins and housed the miner's families!
 Nowadays, these cabins are used as quirky shops and workshops and provide much needed income to the Chloride Historical Society.

-You will see that all the buildings need repairs.
+You will notice that all the buildings need repairs.
 As the Chloride Historical Society is not funded by any governmental organization, we need your tax-deductible donations to survive!
 Please consider leaving a donation in the box at the Museum or in the Playhouse, consider donating supplies, and support the little shops in the miners' cabins, and "like" us at www.facebook.com/chloridehistoricalsociety, where you can also make a donation.
 Also please consider setting us up for your Amazon Smile shopping account!

 Membership in the Society is just $12/year, please download a membership application form here.